 2. You’ll need to measure each of the windows you want to apply it to, then cut the film to size with an allowance on either side following the manufacturer’s instructions.
 As Shauna mentions, you could get two windows out of one pack.

 3. Then, all you’ll need to do is apply the tape around the window frame and stick the film to it, positioning it so there aren’t any wrinkles.

 4. Finally, use a blow dryer to heat-shrink it for a smooth finish.

 You can remove the film from your windows when the season changes, but do bear in mind the tape can lift paint from the frame when you take it off if it wasn’t in the best condition beforehand.

 2. Use bubble wrap to insulate windows

 To apply, you need to mist the clean panes of glass with water and then place the bubble side of the wrap against the damp window.
-You can use tape to hold the bubble wrap in place but, like the adhesive tape in a window film kit, it can lift paint when you come to remove it in spring.
+You can use tape to hold the bubble wrap in place but, like the adhesive tape in a window film kit, it can lift the paint when you go to remove it in spring.

 Again, this isn't the most practical solution, but it is speedy and effective if you're wondering how to insulate windows fast.